-Just like in English, the word ‘good’ is very useful and it can be applied to many different contexts.
-Since depending on what you want to say, you will need to use a different term, people often wonder how to say good in Spanish.
+Bueno (good) is a very useful word and it can be applied to many different contexts.
+However, depending on what you want to say, there are terms you can use for this purpose.
+So, if you’re wondering how to say good in Spanish, in this article, you’ll find 6 basic words.

 1. Bien – Well